WHAT COMES AFTER "WRONG"?

 Dr. Michele DeMarco

-I’m Michele — a therapist, clinical ethicist, writer, and academic researcher working at the leading edge of one of the most important, but little-known areas of trauma and healing today.
-It’s called moral injury and its cousin moral distress (the field generally is also referred to as moral trauma).
-And it’s different than depression, anxiety, feelings of burnout or defeat, even posttraumatic stress disorder (PTSD).
+I’m Michele — an award-winning writer, therapist, clinical ethicist, and academic researcher working at the leading edge of one of the most important, but little-known areas of trauma and resilience today.
+It’s called moral injury and its cousin moral distress (the field, generally, is also referred to as moral trauma).
+And it’s different than depression, anxiety, feelings of burnout, grief, or defeat, even posttraumatic stress disorder (PTSD).

 Write Life